Tushar Dalvi

 Tushar Dalvi is an Indian film and television actor.
 He has acted in Marathi and Hindi films.
 His first film role was in Jivalaga.
 He has won many awards and was nominated on several occasions.
-He has also done roles in various Hindi television serials, like Kshitij Ye Nahi, Mrs. Madhuri Dixit, Phir Bhi Dil Hai Hindustani, Hari Mirchi Lal Mirchi, Devon Ke Dev...Mahadev.
+He has also done roles in various Hindi television serials, like Kshitij Ye Nahi, Mrs. Madhuri Dixit, Phir Bhi Dil Hai Hindustani, Hari Mirchi Lal Mirchi, and Devon Ke Dev...Mahadev.
 He has also appeared in episodes of a few Hindi television shows, such as Kanoon, Ssshhhh...Phir Koi Hai and Lakhon Mein Ek.